NBISweden/DNAharvester/README.md

 DNAharvester - a pipeline for processing and analyzing extremely degraded ancient DNA

-Copyright (C) 2025  Verena Kutschera, Muhammad Bilal Sharif
+Copyright (C) 2025  Muhammad Bilal Sharif, Verena Kutschera

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by